Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 - Locate the board's `Arduino.h` (`hardware/esp8266/<board package version>/cores/esp8266/` and comment out the line containing `#define round(x)`, around line 137.

-- Two folders up from the `Arduino.h` step above, in the same folder as the board's `platform.txt`, copy the `platform.local.esp8266.txt` file to it and rename the file `platform.local.txt`
+- Two folders up from the `Arduino.h` step above, in the same folder as the board's `platform.txt`, paste the `platform.local.txt` file from the `esp8266` folder in the sample into it

 	- Note1: Users may also add the defines `-DDONT_USE_UPLOADTOBLOB` `-DUSE_BALTIMORE_CERT` to the `build.extra_flags=` line in the `platform.txt` file in the same folder for other versions of the Board Package.